Sunday, August 2, 2020

 Diagnosis of Tuberculosis

 Tuberculosis is a very old disease.
 Egyptian mummies, some 4,000 years old, show evidence of tuberculosis (TB).
 However, TB in humans is still older.
 It can be traced back to 9,000 years ago in Atilt Yam, near Israel.
-Archeologists in Israel found TB in the remains of a mother and child buried together there.
+Archaeologists in Israel found TB in the remains of a mother and child buried together there.
 The earliest written records, 3,500 years old, in India mention TB.
 In China, records show the presence of TB about 2,300 years ago

-In South East Asia the infection rate is 220 per 100,000 population, in Africa, the rate is 397 per 100,000 and in Western Pacific, the rate is 400 per 100,000.
-And the mortality rates are 32, 37 and 90 per 100,000 infections per year respectively.
+In South East Asia, the infection rate is 220 per 100,000 population, in Africa, the rate is 397 per 100,000 and inthe Western Pacific, the rate is 400 per 100,000.
+And the mortality rates are 32, 37 and 90 per 100,000 infections per year, respectively.

 History of progress in detecting TB.

-In 1882 the great German scientist Robert Koch discovered the TB bacillus.
-His associate Paul Ehrlich developed a staining method, with a stain containing Alum hematoxylin to demonstrate the stained bacteria under a viewing microscope.
+In 1882, the great German scientist Robert Koch discovered the TB bacillus.
+His associate, Paul Ehrlich, developed a staining method, with a stain containing Alum hematoxylin to demonstrate the stained bacteria under a viewing microscope.
 Franz Ziech modified the stain by using carboxylic acid as the mordant.
 Now the TB bacillus is called Acid Fast bacillus (AFB).

 Culture of TB.

-Tuberculosis bacillus is grown on a solid medium known as the Lowenstein-Jensen medium, which has traditionally been used for this purpose.
+The tuberculosis bacillus is grown on a solid medium known as the Lowenstein-Jensen medium, which has traditionally been used for this purpose.
 However, this method is quite slow, as this organism needs 4 to 6 weeks to grow.
 A faster result can now be obtained using Middlebrook liquid medium.

 Skin test for TB infection:

 Robert Koch extracted a bacterial protein and called it Tuberculin.
 He used it as a drug for the treatment of TB infections but it failed to cure TB.
 Tuberculin was modified by von Piquet and used as a skin test for the diagnosis of TB.
-Then finally, Florence Seibert developed a purified protein derivative (PPD) and standardized the skin test.
+Then, finally, Florence Seibert developed a purified protein derivative (PPD) and standardized the skin test.
 The PPD skin test is still in use today in most developing countries to identify new infections, either latent or active cases.

-Mycobacteria tuberculosis (MTB).
+Mycobacterium tuberculosis (MTB).

-In clinical medicine Mycobacterial diseases are discussed using the classification introduced by Runyon.
+In clinical medicine, Mycobacterial diseases are discussed using the classification introduced by Runyon.

 He divided Mycobacteria into these classes.

-A. Photochromogen, these colonies produce yellow- orange pigment when grown in the lab under light
+A. Photochromogen, these colonies produce yellow-orange pigment when grown in the lab under light

-B. Scotochromogen, the colony produces pigment both in dark and under the light.
+B. Scotochromogen, the colony produces pigment both in the dark and under light.

 C. Non-chromogens produce no pigment.